 This is a very narrow understanding of what racism and sexism are about.
 It comes up a lot, the idea that real racism and sexism has to be explicit and intentional and blatant.
 Making blacks sit at the back of the bus is racist.
 Refusing to let women vote is sexist.
 But nobody’s saying or doing those things, so we’re not sexist or racist!
 Yay, us!

 You’re right, I’m not personally aware of any recent examples of people explicitly refusing to let women and PoC participate in the convention-planning and conrunning process.
-2
+[2.
+I’m not saying it doesn’t or hasn’t happened; only that I’m not aware.]

 But there are an awful lot of ways to discriminate against people without being obvious about it.
 There are ways to hurt people without intending to do so, or even realizing you’ve hurt them.
 You can tell someone they aren’t welcome here without ever saying a harsh word.